BenRamins/Azure-REST-API/README.md

 # Azure-REST-API
 A workspace to help developers interact with the Microsoft Azure REST API.
+Currently under active development.

 *Please note that this repo is basically a replica of my public Postman workspace.
-You can find the workspace here: https://www.postman.com/benramins/workspace/azure-rest-api*
+For detailed documentation of each section/call, you can find the workspace here: https://www.postman.com/benramins/workspace/azure-rest-api - and the navigation of documentation is a lot easier!*

 /---------------------------------------------------------------------------------